NishaGNB/demorepo/README.md

 - React team for the powerful frontend library
 - MySQL for reliable data storage
 - All the open-source libraries that made this possible

+## This particular folder is just for demo before uploading the actual content.